AngelDHackerman/santa-lucia-data-analysis-manual/README.md

   - **Transformation:** Cleaning, enriching, and structuring data using Pandas. 🦋
   - **Load:** Inserting processed data into a relational MySQL database. 📈
 - **Future Automation:** Using **Cron Jobs** and serverless services to periodically execute the pipeline. ⏰

+## Project Structure

+This project follows a modular structure to streamline the ETL process and ensure maintainability and scalability.
+Below is an overview of the directory and file structure: